tj-wells/coti-docker-method/README.md

 This method, provides:

-- One-line upgrades to new Coti node releases
 - A node monitor that restarts the node if it becomes disconnected from the Coti network
+- Easy upgrades to new Coti node releases
 - A+ rated SSL certificates

 The video below demonsrates launching a Coti node with Docker: